 Noninvasive Testing of Arterial and Venous Systems

 We are proud to offer one of Mid-Michigan’s most comprehensive and reliable vascular diagnostic services in the Michigan Vascular Diagnostic Center.
 In 1980, the physicians of Michigan Vascular Center founded the non-invasive vascular laboratory as an adjunct to the diagnosis and treatment of vascular disease.
-From its inception, the vascular laboratory has operated under a comprehensive Quality Assurance Program (correlating laboratory, angiography and surgery), and in 1990 was among the first in the country to obtain accreditation by the Intersocietal Commission for Accreditation of Vascular Laboratories (ICAVL), now known as the Intersocietal Accreditation Commission (IAC).
+From its inception, the vascular laboratory has operated under a comprehensive Quality Assurance Program (correlating laboratory, angiography, and surgery), and in 1990 was among the first in the country to obtain accreditation by the Intersocietal Commission for Accreditation of Vascular Laboratories (ICAVL), now known as the Intersocietal Accreditation Commission (IAC).

 Make sure your vascular testing is done in a vascular lab accredited by IAC!